White diesel may replace red at UK marinas following the ruling by the Court of Justice of the European Union

 The EU argued that this practice meant the UK was failing to fulfil its obligations under Council Directive 95/60/EC of 27 November 1995 on fiscal marking of gas oils and kerosene (OJ 1995 L 291, p.
 46).

-It took the UK to court, and now the European Court of Justice has ruled in favour of the EU, despite Her Majesty’s Revenue and Customs (HMRC) arguing that ending the use of red diesel would be impracticable.
+It took the UK to court, and now the CJEU has ruled in favour of the EU, despite Her Majesty’s Revenue and Customs (HMRC) arguing that ending the use of red diesel would be impracticable.

 HMRC is currently examining the ruling, and is expected to announce any changes in due course.